S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/meetings/planning-review-standup.png)

-**A meeting to organize work, facilitate learning, improve productivity and effectiveness.**
+**Meet daily to organize work, facilitate learning and improve your productivity and effectiveness.**

 -   time-boxed (usually 15 minutes)
 -   held daily at the same time